hydna/hydna-text/introduction.md

 and devices (computers, handhelds, smartphones) trivial.**

-Real-time-enabling your site or application is the matter of including a client library and writing a few lines of code; we take care of everything related to servers, scaling and maintenance.
+Real-time-enabling your site or application is the matter of including a client library and writing a few lines of code; there's no need to write or install server side software.

+The basic concept is that clients open bi-directional streams located at certain addresses and exchange messages.
+A prolific example would be a chat where clients would open a stream (`mychat.hydna.net/1234` for example).
+When a message is written to the stream, all clients that have opened the same stream would receive it.

 **Note**: while most all of the examples in the documentation section are written in JavaScript, they should be transferable to other programming